What are Atomic Swaps and how do they work?

 A Step-by-Step Example

-Imagine Alice wants to swap her 0.1 Bitcoin (BTC) for Bob's equivalent amount of Litecoin (LTC).
+Imagine Alice wants to swap her 0.1 Bitcoin (BTC) for Bob's equivalent amount in Litecoin (LTC).

-1. Alice initiates the swap by creating an HTLC and depositing her 0.1 BTC into a contract address.
-This action also generates a secret number, known as a preimage, and she sends its cryptographic hash to Bob.
+- Alice initiates the swap by creating an HTLC and depositing her 0.1 BTC into a contract address.
+This action also generates a secret number, known as a preimage.
+She sends its cryptographic hash to Bob.

-2. Bob verifies that Alice's BTC is locked in the contract using the hash.
-He cannot access the funds, but he can confirm they are there.
+- Bob verifies that Alice's BTC is locked in the contract using the hash.
+He cannot access the funds but can confirm they are secured.

-3. Bob then creates his own HTLC on the Litecoin blockchain, depositing the agreed-upon amount of LTC and locking it with the same hash provided by Alice.
+- Bob then creates his own HTLC on the Litecoin blockchain, depositing the agreed-upon amount of LTC and locking it with the same hash Alice provided.

-4. Alice uses her secret preimage to claim the LTC from Bob's contract.
-Since she is the only one who knows the preimage, only she can unlock the funds.
+- Alice uses her secret preimage to claim the LTC from Bob's contract.
+As the only person who knows the preimage, only she can unlock the funds.

 On-Chain vs. Off-Chain Atomic Swaps

-On-chain atomic swaps are executed directly on the respective blockchains using HTLCs.
-These transactions are publicly recorded and require that the two blockchains share compatible scripting features and hashing algorithms.
-However, on-chain swaps can be slow and expensive due to network congestion and the waiting times required by the HTLCs.
+On-chain atomic swaps are executed directly on their respective blockchains using HTLCs.
+These transactions are publicly recorded and require both blockchains to share compatible scripting features and hashing algorithms.
+However, on-chain swaps can be slow and expensive due to network congestion and the built-in waiting periods of the HTLCs.

 Benefits of Atomic Swaps